Andamio-Platform/andamio-pbl-content-drafts/src/andamio/course/101/overview.md

 1. [Connect a Wallet to Cardano Preproduction Testnet](https://plutuspbl.io/modules/100/1001)
 2. [Get Test Ada from Faucet](https://plutuspbl.io/modules/100/1002)

 It takes about 30 minutes to complete this module.
-When you're done, you'll be using Andamio on Cardano's Preproduction Testnet.
+When you're done, you'll be officially enrolled in Andamio PBL.

+# Where to learn more about Andamio

+## This course is the best place to start!
+You're already in the right place.

+But if you want to learn in another way, we'll keep this page up to date with other resources

+## Technical Docs:
+- AndamioJS
+- AndamioJS Docs
+- Andamio Starter

+## Discord

+## Twitter

+## YouTube

+## Whitepaper
+In the next section